Fran Baker has waited in vain for Vanity Fair to send her one of those Proust Questionnaires that run in the back of the magazine.

 You're the one who wanted to do this interview.

 Let's try this.
 What do you do in your spare time?

-I knit - mainly scarves and hats and mittens and afghans for family and friends and the occasional fan contest.
+I knit - mainly scarves and hats and mittens, afghans, and baby blankets for family and friends.
+I also walk a couple miles a day.
 And I bowl.

 As do millions of other Americans.